 And now for mood change:

 Overall, I’m delighted that I took first place in overall women, but simultaneously disappointed that I did not run my goal-time.
-I’ll just have to train more adequately next time- and not get the Flu during the week of my peak mileage!
+I’ll just have to train more adequately next time- and avoid the Flu during the week of my peak mileage!
 My comfort with this race was that my Garmin registered it as 13.26, so had it been 13.1, my time would have been quite a bit lower!

 Have you raced anything recently?Can you tell me what knee-high compression socks do?